 Mr. J. W. K. Harlley, the Vice-Chairman of the ruling National Liberation Council of Ghana,?

-Mr. J. W. K. Harlley, the Vice-Chairman of the ruling National Liberation Council of Ghana, flew into London today (Monday) on his way to New York where he will lead the Ghana delegation to the United Nations General Assembly.
+Background: Mr. J. W. K. Harlley, the Vice-Chairman of the ruling National Liberation Council of Ghana, flew into London today (Monday) on his way to New York where he will lead the Ghana delegation to the United Nations General Assembly.

 Ghana's party of eight delegates arrived at London's Heathrow airport this evening under the leadership of Mr. Harlley, who is also Ghana's Inspector General of Police.
 Party members included Mr. F. E. Boaten, the Principal Secretary for Foreign Affairs, Mr. V. Olousu, the Attorney General, Mr. Eric Adjorlolo, Deputy Director of Ghana Broadcasting, Mr. Amegashle, the Commissioner for Industry, and Mr. Markham, Press Secretary to Mr. Harlley.
 They were welcomed by Brigadier Fowle of the Commonwealth Relations Office and Mr. S. K. Anthony, the Ghanaian High Commissioner.